 The Form of Worship

-In the Reformed tradition, our worship usually follows a four-point form.
+In Presbyterian churches, our worship usually follows a four-point form.

 We assemble in God's name: We gather in the name of the Lord, offer praise in the words of Scripture, prayer and song, acknowledge our sinfulness, and receive God's forgiveness.